 As much as Instagram tries to show support for creators, and encourage us to use their promotional tools, there’s a real lack of trust when it comes to these paid options and with TikTok championing organic content (and offering real opportunity for engaged audiences to be built quickly) Instagram may find they have to quickly change their tune to stay popular and relevant when it comes to influencer marketing and providing value to their users.

-Is Instagram losing the popularity game?
+Will Tik Tok take over Instagram in the popularity game?

 While it may be too early to say whether Instagram will lose a significant amount of active users to TikTok this year, the lack of opportunity for organic reach and growth could become a real issue for them.
 That said, it’s unlikely we will see a mass exodus of influencer marketers from Instagram to TikTok anytime soon due to the stats required to measure campaign impact.